"La Ballade des Dalton" ("The Ballad Of The Daltons")

 - Values Dissonance: Lucky Luke is still seen smoking here, a habit he would quit nine years later and didn't showcase in the 1980s Hanna & Barbera animated series.
 Also Ming Li Foo and Snake Feather are racial stereotypes that come across as a bit more uneasy nowadays.

-- Wardens Are Evil: Subverted.
+- Wardens Are Evil: Averted.
 Thadeus Collins was actually too nice to his prisoners, causing them to leave his jail.